afrazalamjr/afrazalamjr/README.md

-- 🔭 I’m currently working on Graphics and Web Design
+- 🔭 I’m currently working on Web Design And Development
 - 🌱 I’m currently learning Blockchain Development
 - 👯 I’m looking to collaborate on Web3 Projects and recources.
 - 🤔 I’m looking for help with Solidity